Drug metabolism: Phase II – conjugation

-These reactions are catalysed by a large group of broad-specificity transferases, which in combination can metabolise almost any hydrophobic compound that contains nucleophilic or electrophilic groups.
+These reactions are catalyzed by a large group of broad-specificity transferases, which in combination can metabolize almost any hydrophobic compound that contains nucleophilic or electrophilic groups.
 One of the most important classes of this group is that of the glutathione S-transferases (GSTs).

 Phase III – further modification and excretion

 After phase II reactions, the xenobiotic conjugates may be further metabolized.
-A common example is the processing of glutathione conjugates to acetylcysteine (mercapturic acid) conjugates.
-Here, the γ-glutamate and glycine residues in the glutathione molecule are removed by Gamma-glutamyl transpeptidase and dipeptidases.
+A common example is the mercapturic acid pathway, which is the processing of glutathione (GSH) conjugates to N-acetylcysteine (mercapturic acid) conjugates.
+Here, the γ-glutamate and glycine residues in the glutathione molecule are removed by gamma-glutamyl transpeptidase and dipeptidases.
 In the final step, the cysteine residue in the conjugate is acetylated.

 Conjugates and their metabolites can be excreted from cells in phase III of their metabolism, with the anionic groups acting as affinity tags for a variety of membrane transporters of the multidrug resistance protein (MRP) family.
-These proteins are members of the family of ATP-binding cassette transporters and can catalyse the ATP-dependent transport of a huge variety of hydrophobic anions, and thus act to remove phase II products to the extracellular medium, where they may be further metabolized or excreted.
+These proteins are members of the family of ATP-binding cassette transporters and can catalyze the ATP-dependent transport of a huge variety of hydrophobic anions, and thus act to remove phase II products to the extracellular medium, where they may be further metabolized or excreted.